HE SAID, SHE SAID…

 This is not only an old decision, it’s an awful one.
-The Court may have been swayed by George Ruddy’s motive, to remove shade from his field and thereby make it more productive.
-It may have preferred George’s detailed testimony over getting permission to plaintiff Minnie Hollister’s dad, whose hot denials may have sounded hollow.
+The Court may have been swayed by George Ruddy’s motive, to remove the shade from his field and thereby make it more productive.
+It may have preferred George’s detailed testimony over getting permission from plaintiff Minnie Hollister’s dad, whose hot denials may have sounded hollow.
 It may have figured that some woods belonging to a mere girl should not be favored over a field owned by a man.

 Who knows (but the Court)?
 The point is, those conclusions are factual, and in this country, findings of fact are made by the jury, not an appeals court.
 This is raw judicial encroachment on the jury function, 19th-century style.

 And some think that judicial activism is a recent phenomenon.